python/devguide/getting-started/setup-building.rst

 ``configure --enable-optimizations --with-lto``.
 This sets the default make targets up to enable Profile Guided Optimization (PGO) and may be used to auto-enable Link Time Optimization (LTO) on some platforms.
+See :option:`python:--enable-optimizations` and :option:`python:--with-lto`
-See :option:`python:--enable-optimizations`, :option:`python:--with-lto` to learn more about these options.
+to learn more about these options.

 .. code:: console